microsoft/moaw/workshops/serverless-overview/workshop.md

 Open the Azure Function App resource in the [Azure Portal][az-portal] and go to the `Configuration` panel.
 Then update the App Settings with the `STORAGE_ACCOUNT_CONTAINER` to `audios` and get a connection string from the storage account with your audios container and set the `STORAGE_ACCOUNT_CONNECTION_STRING`.

+Make sure to set `FILE_UPLOADING_FORMAT` to `binary` in the Web App settings as this function implementation expects the audio file contents to be passed directly in the POST request body, without using a form.

 #### Deployment and testing

 Deploy your function using the VS Code extension or by command line: